-I've always seen it as... that wand is like Harry.
+- I've always seen it as... that wand is like Harry.
 It was broken.
-Now it is full again.
+Now it is whole again.

 But he was home.
 Hogwarts was the first and best home he had known.
 He and Voldemort and Snape, the abandoned boys, had all found home here...